-- (3) For the purposes of paragraph (1) above, $\Theta$ on land designated "R(A)", and "R(A)1" to "R(A)8", and "R(A)10", no addition, alteration and/or modification to or redevelopment of an existing building shall result in a total development and/or redevelopment in excess of the relevant maximum domestic and/or non-domestic plot ratio(s) stated in paragraph (1) above, or the domestic and/or non-domestic plot ratio(s) of the existing building, whichever is the greater, subject to, as applicable- - the plot ratio(s) of the existing building shall apply only if any addition, alteration and/or modification to or redevelopment of an existing building is for the same type of building as the existing building, i.e. domestic, non-domestic, or partly domestic and partly non-domestic building; or - (ii) the maximum domestic and/or non-domestic plot ratio(s) stated in paragraph (1) above shall apply if any addition, alteration and/or modification to or redevelopment of an existing building is not for the same type of building as the existing building, i.e. domestic, non-domestic, or partly domestic and partly non-domestic building. - (4) On land designated "R(A)1", a maximum gross floor area (GFA) of 19 020m for Government and community uses which include a market, a cooked food centre, a refuse collection point, a library and a games hall shall be provided. - (5) On land designated "R(A)2", a minimum of 300 public car parking spaces, a minimum GFA of 700m for social welfare facilities and a minimum GFA of 520m for a refuse collection point shall be provided. - (6) On land designated "R(A)3", a minimum GFA of 1 564m for social welfare facilities shall be provided. - (7) On land designated "R(A)4", a minimum GFA of $680m^2$ or an electricity sub-station and ancillary customer service centre shall be provided. - (8) On land designated "R(A)9", no new development, or addition, alteration and/or modification to or redevelopment of an existing building shall result in a total development and/or redevelopment in excess of a maximum domestic GFA of 24 825m and a maximum non-domestic GFA of 4 965m.
+- (3) For the purposes of paragraph (1) above, Oon land designated "R(A)" and "R(A)1" to "R(A)8", no addition, alteration and/or modification to or redevelopment of an existing building shall result in a total development and/or redevelopment in excess of the relevant maximum domestic and/or non-domestic plot ratio(s) stated in paragraph (1) above, or the domestic and/or non-domestic plot ratio(s) of the existing building, whichever is the greater, subject to, as applicable- - (i) the plot ratio(s) of the existing building shall apply only if any addition, alteration and/or modification to or redevelopment of an existing building is for the same type of building as the existing building, i.e. domestic, non-domestic, or partly domestic and partly non-domestic building; or - (ii) the maximum domestic and/or non-domestic plot ratio(s) stated in paragraph (1) above shall apply if any addition, alteration and/or modification to or redevelopment of an existing building is not for the same type of building as the existing building, i.e. domestic, non-domestic, or partly domestic and partly non-domestic building. - (4) On land designated "R(A)1", a maximum gross floor area (GFA) of 19 020m2 for Government and community uses which include a market, a cooked food centre, a refuse collection point, a library and a games hall shall be provided. - (5) On land designated "R(A)2", a minimum of 300 public car parking spaces, a minimum GFA of 700m2 for social welfare facilities and a minimum GFA of 520m2 for a refuse collection point shall be provided. - (6) On land designated "R(A)3", a minimum GFA of 1 564m2 for social welfare facilities shall be provided. - (7) On land designated "R(A)4", a minimum GFA of 680m2 or an electricity sub-station and ancillary customer service centre shall be provided. - (8) On land designated "R(A)9", no new development, or addition, alteration and/or modification to or redevelopment of an existing building shall result in a total development and/or redevelopment in excess of a maximum domestic GFA of 24 825m2 and a maximum non-domestic GFA of 4 965m2. - (9) On land designated "R(A)" and "R(A)1" to "R(A)9", no new development, or addition, alteration and/or modification to or redevelopment of an existing building shall result in a total development and/or redevelopment in excess of the maximum building heights in terms of metres above Principal Datum (mPD) as stipulated on the Plan, or the height of the existing building, whichever is the greater.